suo-haoran/Splitnice/README.md

 Splitnice is a on-chain solution to solve the bill splitting problems.
 It has the following features:

-- Owner proposes an amount and participants will approve it before the contract is deployed
+- Multi-sig: Owner proposes an amount and participants will approve it before the contract is deployed
-- Owner can withdraw fund after all the participants has paid
-- Owner can transfer the ownership of the bill to someone.
+- ERC721 (NFT): Owner can transfer the ownership of the bill to someone.
+- ERC20 (USDC): Payments are settled in USDC
+- Owner can withdraw fund after all the participants has paid, and the NFT will be burned.

 ## Disclaimer